Income Tax Calculator

 Set Your Contribution Percentage

 Choose what percentage of salary you'll contribute.
-Aim for at least enough to get full employer match.
 10-15% total is recommended.

 3